ikavodo/aron-gen/README.md

 # Aronson Sequence Generator

-A Python implementation of self-referential sentences inspired by Douglas Hofstadter's "Aronson sequence", featuring combinatorial generation and validation of linguistic puzzles.
+A Python implementation of self-referential sentences inspired by the ["Aronson sequence"](https://oeis.org/A005224), featuring combinatorial generation and validation of linguistic puzzles.
 Built around two core classes: `AronsonSequence` (individual sequences) and `AronsonSet` (collections of sequences).
-See https://ikavodo.github.io/aronson-1/ for more details
+See [this](https://ikavodo.github.io/aronson-1/) for more details

 ## Key Components